 Skip to contents

 This function applies the fading correction for the prediction of long-term fading as suggested by Lamothe et al., 2003.
-The function basically adjusts the $L_n/T_n$ values and fits a new dose-response curve using the function plot_GrowthCurve.
+The function basically adjusts the $L_n/T_n$ values and fits a new dose-response curve using function plot_GrowthCurve.

 Usage